The Society’s Constitution

 - Financial Report

-- Appointment of an Auditor
+- Appointment of Auditor

 Following the meeting there will be light refreshments.

-- Minutes of the 2018 AGM
+- Minutes of 2019 AGM

-- Summary of Consolidated Financial Statement
+- Summary of Consolidated Financial Statements – Cerebral Palsy 2020

 The Society’s Board

-Anthony Smith President
+Anthony Smith Board Member

 I have had the privilege of being on the CP Society Board since 2014 and in that time, have been proud to be part of shifting the Society towards being more strategically focused as well as having an improved operational structure.
 In addition to my role on the CP Society Board, I have also been a Director for Cerebral Investments Limited (CIL) since its inception in 2015.
 CIL is an entity of CPS which is charged with maximizing a portion of the Society’s capital fund through growth investments.
 Having a daughter with CP I bring a hands-on knowledge of the reality of how cerebral palsy impacts both a person and their family, as well as a valuable perspective on many of the challenges facing the disability sector more broadly.
 In this capacity, I have been involved in Conductive Education early childhood and school-aged programs, as well as lobbying at a central government level for young people with CP within the education sector.
 I have also had many years of dealing with ACC and other government agencies.
 I enjoy seeing those affected by CP making choices for themselves and taking charge of their own lives.
 Outside of my Board position at CPS, I have a range of business interests and enjoy farming and getting out on the road on my motorbike or going off-road by bike or 4-wheel driving.